 You know that good things take time, and your dissertation is no exception.
-It's important to start early and to work on your dissertation regularly so that you have enough time to make revisions, research, and find sources, and still have time to relax and de-stress.
+It's important to start early and to work on your dissertation regularly so that you have enough time to make revisions, research, and find sources while still having time to relax and de stress.

 Set yourself realistic goals for each stage of the process.
-By setting realistic and measurable goals, you will be able to monitor your progress and check off milestones as you go.
+Setting achievable goals will enable you to track your development and check off milestones as you go.
 If you rush this part, you might have to come back later and fix the things you have already taken care of.
-This may make things tedious and given the sheer amount of work a thesis requires, you might be out of your depth here.
+This may make things tedious, and given the sheer amount of work a thesis requires, you might be out of your depth here.

 It might be rather daunting to write a dissertation at times, but it's crucial to take breaks between sessions so that your mind can relax and recover.
 To avoid burnout, take periodic breaks from your screen.
 This will give you time to collect your thoughts and return feeling revitalized.

 The dissertation can be a really rewarding experience if you're willing to take on the challenge.
 It requires in-depth research, excellent writing skills, and organization skills.
-It is important to understand what is a dissertation.
+The understanding of what is a dissertation is very important.
 And the organization, format, and subject of your dissertation before you begin writing it.
 Write your dissertation in such a way that effectively conveys its thesis and main point by doing your research, making a plan, and following your plan.
 A dissertation of excellence requires a lot of dedication and effort, but most of all, patience and commitment.
 You can produce a dissertation you can be proud of with a little organization, careful planning, and effort.
-If you need any help we at Nerdpapers are more than happy to assist you.
+If you need any help, we at Nerdpapers are more than happy to assist you.

 The word count for dissertation writing may vary depending on your education level.
 Normally,